ryanbugden/Anchor-Dropper/source/html/index.md

 ![](../resources/ui-main.png)

 ### Anchor Table
 This is where you define which anchor names you’d like to insert into your font.
-You made add, remove, or rename rows.
+You may add, remove, or rename rows.
 > Note: When the glyph is an accent, Anchor Dropper will insert an underscore "_" before your anchor name automatically.

 ###  Glyph Table
 This is where you define which glyphs will get the anchor that is currently selected in the left table.
-You made add, remove, or edit rows.
+You may add, remove, or edit rows.

 | Column | Description |
 | --- | --- |